SandraCalero/holbertonschool-web_front_end/README.md

 - How to build a a comment form
 - How to build a simple search form
 - How to create usable and accessible forms

+## 0x06.
+Responsive design

+### Learning Objectives

+- Mobile-first design
+- Media-queries
+- Sizes to use for responsive web design
+- How to make a website responsive
+- The differences between responsive and adaptive design
+- CSS units that are used to make elements flexible